batooldshilleh/dog-image-classifier/README.md

 # 🐶 Dog Image Classifier

-A Python-based image classification project that utilizes pretrained convolutional neural networks (CNNs) to identify whether an image contains a dog, and if so, determine the dog breed.
-Built for evaluating model performance across architectures like **VGG**, **ResNet**, and **AlexNet**.
+A Python-based image classification project that uses pretrained convolutional neural networks (CNNs) to identify whether an image contains a dog, and if so, determine its breed.
+This project supports evaluating three models: **VGG**, **ResNet**, and **AlexNet**.

 ---

 ## 🚀 Features

-- ✅ Detects whether an image contains a **dog** or **not a dog**
+- ✅ Detects whether an image contains a **dog** or not.
-- 🐕 Identifies **dog breeds** using pretrained CNNs from PyTorch
+- 🐕 Identifies **dog breeds** using pretrained CNNs from PyTorch.
-- 📊 Calculates accuracy metrics for:
+- 📊 Computes accuracy metrics for:
   - Dog detection
   - Breed classification
-  - Not-a-dog filtering
+  - Non-dog filtering
-- 💡 Supports image formats like `.jpg`, `.jpeg`, `.png`, and skips unsupported ones
+- 🖼️ Skips unsupported image formats automatically.
-- 🧠 Clean modular Python code with CLI support and results output to file
+- 📝 Outputs detailed classification results to a file.

+---

+## 🧠 Technologies Used

+- Python 3
+- PyTorch (`torch`, `torchvision`)
+- Pillow (PIL)
+- argparse

 ---